 All Edmontonians living active for life.

-Edmonton Sport Council advances the sport, active living and active recreation sectors by:
+Edmonton Sport Council advances the sport, active living and active recreation sector by:

 - Giving voice to issues affecting sport, active living and active recreation